Skip to main content

 Dragonborn by Struan Murray is one of those rare middle-grade/young teen fantasies that manages to feel both huge and epic, yet also personal and emotionally real.
 It’s perfect for readers who love adventure, mystery, and magical worlds — but also stories about identity, growing up, and figuring out who you are.

-While the story is full of action — training scenes, mysteries, powerful dragons — it also deals with real feelings: grief, fear of disappointing others, friendships, and what it means to grow into the person you’re meant to be.
+While the story is full of action — training scenes, mysteries, and powerful dragons — it also deals with real feelings: grief, fear of disappointing others, friendships, and what it means to grow into the person you’re meant to be.
 These emotional layers make the book stick with you long after you put it down.
+Fans of other fantast stories like Harry Potter or How to Train Your Dragon will surely appreciate this new series.

 Dragonborn is available now